tnichols217/notes/APArt/Sustained Investigation.md

 Nostalgia [10-11] and enjoyment [12-13] displace disgust [3] and belittlement [4-5]. [not done]

 My SI displays my development of emotions by juxtaposing my original impressions of instruments as a kid [1-7] with our eventual reconciliation [8-15].
 What originally represented a blunt mess of scribbles [6-7] in my mind untangles into what resembles the playfulness of a french horn plushie [14-15].
-Similarly, my habitual dedication reverses the drums' dominant effect—from an overwhelm of complexity—over me, reframing what was a puzzle into what feels like a pool toy.
+Similarly, my habitual dedication reverses the drums' dominant overwhelm of complexity [4-5] over me, reframing what was a puzzle into what can be enjoied like a pool toy [.